Cosette: Character role

 Now the love between these two is completely ethereal; the sex drive has been surgically removed so that their relationship can be purely one of feeling.
 Before the wedding the young people exchange one kiss, which is not repeated because, as the narrator says, neither Marius nor Cosette was aware of the existence of carnal desire....
 The dialogue between these two virtuous lovers is as unreal as their amorous behavior.
 For this reason, the episodes where the two lovers talk to each other are the most artificial moments in the novel.

 However, in a novel of symbolism and metaphor, Cosette may also be seen as a symbol of hope in the world of Les Misérables, representing the rise of the oppressed and abused from darkness to a bright future.
 She is the primary motivation for several characters in the novel to lift themselves out of darkness, regardless of whether or not they succeed.
 For this reason the picture of her sweeping the inn in the evening is often the image most associated as being singularly representative of the main themes of the book, and is used frequently on the cover.

-Cosette can be seen as a strong female lead in the novel, aiming to achieve happiness ultimately in her life.
-Ultimately, with Marius, she succeeds in doing so.
-She can be seen as restrained by the time in which she lived, but still full of hopeful innocence and subtle strength.